SharePoint/sp-dev-docs/docs/spfx/subscribe-to-list-notifications.md

 ## Considerations

 - all SharePoint Framework components can use the list subscription capabilities
-- you can subscribe to events from lists and libraries
+- you can subscribe to events from libraries (but not lists)
 - there is a few seconds delay between the change and the notification being received by the component
-- components can subscribe to changes in multiple Document Libraries or lists
+- components can subscribe to changes in multiple Document Libraries
 - the change notification doesn't pass any information about the added or changed document.
 To see what has changed, use the SharePoint REST API or Microsoft Graph

 ## See also